-Just like with east facing spaces your west facing rooms see a dramatic change in light throughout the day.
+Just like with east-facing spaces your west-facing rooms see a dramatic change in light throughout the day.
 This is what makes them beautiful but tricky to decorate.
-So always start with thinking about what time of day you use your room most.
+So always start by thinking about what time of day you use your room most.

 GOOD MORNING